rukavishnikovmihail00/testGit/README.md

 - __Specify your credentials for Artifactory instance__

-    Note, that credentials must be `'admin':'password'` for the first Artifactory launch.
+    Note, that credentials must be `admin:password` for the first Artifactory launch.
 ________________________________________________________________________________________________________________________

 Now you can use Delivery tool functions:

 - __install__

-    usage: **python3 delivery-tool-rukavishnikov.pyz install -f create.yaml -a artifactory.yaml [repo]
+    usage: **python3 delivery-tool-rukavishnikov.pyz install -f create.yaml -a artifactory.yaml [repo]**

     `repo` is optional, so you can include it if you need to create Generic repository automatically.